Āstika and nāstika: Etymology

 As used in Hindu philosophy, the differentiation between āstika and nāstika does not refer to theism or atheism.
 The terms often, but not always, relate to accepting Vedic literature as an authority, particularly on their teachings on Self.
 The Veda and Hinduism do not subscribe to or include the concept of an almighty that is separate from oneself i.e. there is no concept of God in the Christian or Islamic sense.
 N. N. Bhattacharya writes:

 Āstika is also a name, such as that of a Vedic scholar born to the goddess Mānasā ('Mind') and the sage Jaratkaru.

 Classification of schools

 The terms Āstika and Nāstika have been used to classify various Indian intellectual traditions.

 Āstika

-A list of six systems or ṣaḍdarśanas (also spelled Sad Darshan) consider Vedas as a reliable source of knowledge and an authoritative source.
-These are the Nyaya, Vaisheshika, Samkhya, Yoga, Mīmāṃsā and Vedanta schools of Hinduism, and they are classified as the āstika schools:
+The āstika schools are six systems or ṣaḍdarśana that consider the Vedas a reliable and authoritative source of knowledge.
+These are often coupled into three groups for both historical and conceptual reasons.